cchaaya/Military-budget/README.md

-# Military-budget
-Assignment 2 MSBA325 on Streamlit
+# Assignment 2 MSBA325 on Streamlit
+## Military-budget
+Data collected from 1960 to 2018 for 264 countries (in Billions of USD)
+Limitation: No data reported from China and Russian Federation until 1989 & 1993